ks465/yii2-utils/README.md

 #Installation

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this extension is through [composer].

 Either run